-This deposit contains 98 recordings of varying length in seventeen languages from Vanuatu.
+This collection contains 98 recordings of varying length in seventeen languages from Vanuatu.

 The target of this project are tapes in a number of languages of Vanuatu, made by a range of people over the past 50 years and deposited with the Vanuatu Kaljoral Senta (VKS).
 We have excluded any tapes from consideration if we know that originals exist elsewhere, and have identified a number which are unknown outside the VKS.
 Very few recordings have been made for most of the 130 languages of Vanuatu, and the VKS collection includes unique records made both by local and visiting researchers.
 Other recordings came out of the remarkable fieldworker program for which Vanuatu is famous.
 The VKS established a network of volunteer , fieldworkers throughout the country, whose tasks included recording customary knowledge.
 Some of them also made audio recordings which are held in the VKS building and which are included in our selection of tapes.

 The VKS takes seriously its responsibility to ensure proper protection is provided to speakers recorded in its collection.
 As the tapes in this collection originate from a range of sources it is not possible to give a blanket access condition for all of them.